cypress-io/cypress-documentation/source/guides/continuous-integration/bitbucket-pipelines.md

           # run Cypress tests
           - npm run e2e
 ```

+{% note info Try it out %}
+To try out the example above yourself, fork the {% url "Cypress Kitchen Sink" https://github.com/cypress-io/cypress-example-kitchensink %} example project and place the above Bitbucket Pipelines configuration in `bitbucket-pipelines.yml`.
+{% endnote %}

+**How this `bitbucket-pipelines.yml` works:**

+- On *push* to this repository, this job will provision and start Bitbucket Pipelines-hosted Linux instance for running the pipelines defined in the `pipelines` section of the configuration.
+- The code is checked out from our GitHub/Bitbucket repository.
+- Finally, our scripts will:
+  - Install npm dependencies
+  - Start the project web server (`npm start:ci`)
+  - Run the Cypress tests within our GitHub repository within Electron

 # Chrome and Firefox with Cypress Docker Images

 Cypress offers various {% url "Docker Images" https://github.com/cypress-io/cypress-docker-images %} for running Cypress locally and in CI, which are built with Google Chrome and Firefox.
 This allows us to run the tests in Firefox by passing the `--browser firefox` attribute to `cypress run`.